mumoshu/kodedeploy/README.md

 Continuous deployment of your application on Kubernetes.
 It is continuous that all the Kubernetes applications will be automatically redeployed, whenever you create new Kubernetes clusters.

-## Goal
+## Why we need it

-As an infrastructure engineer and/or a ClusterOps person, whenever you (re)create new clusters and namespaces, all you need to do is install an AWS CodeDeploy agent per a Kubernetes namespace.
+As an infrastructure engineer and/or a ClusterOps person, whenever I create a new cluster, I want my cluster to deploy everything needed automatically, without requiring me to run a bunch of commands.

+## What we get from KodeDeploy

+All you have to in order to setup the new Kubernetes cluster is now installing an agent per a Kubernetes namespace.

-CodeDeploy takes care of the rest, fetfching the desired state of the namespace, automatically deploying everything, for you.
+AWS CodeDeploy and the KodeDeploy agent, derived from codedeploy-agent, takes care of the rest, fetching the desired state of the cluster, automatically deploying everything, for you.

 This is especially helpful in the two use-cases below: